eneriz-daniel/PCG-Segmentation-Model-Optimization/README.md

 # PCG Segmentation Model Optimization

-This repository is the code for the paper [Optimizing Heart Sound Segmentation Deep Model for Low-Cost FPGA Implementation]().
+This repository is the code for the paper [Optimizing Heart Sound Segmentation Deep Model Targeting Real-Time and Low-Cost FPGA Implementation]().
 If you use this code, please cite the following paper.

 ```bibtext
 ```